NitemareReal/js-alert/README.md

 * function "clickOutsideDismiss" renamed to "setClickOutsideDismiss" and changed default value to **false**

 #### v1.0.6 ####
-* Added function "clickOutsideDismiss" to change clicking outside behavior
+* Added function "clickOutsideDismiss" to allow changing clicking outside behavior

 #### v1.0.5 ####
 * Clicking outside the dialog doesn't dismiss the dialog